blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 > When FakeNet is active on Linux, **SYN** scans often show ports as **filtered**.
 > This happens because **FakeNet** intercepts packets using **iptables**/**NFQUEUE**.

-- In **terminal 1** (FakeNet-NG), you'll see many connection attempts logged against the emulated services.
+In **Terminal 1** (FakeNet-NG), you'll see many connection attempts logged against the emulated services.

 You can push it further with a more aggressive scan (optional, but noisy):